 |Endpoint Name||Description||Recommended Use|

-|NERSC DTN||Multi-node, high performance transfer system with access to all NERSC Global File systems (NGF) as well as Cori Scratch||Almost all data transfers needs into & out of NERSC|
+|NERSC DTN||Multi-node, high performance transfer system with access to all NERSC Global File systems (CFS, homes, common, etc.) but not Perlmutter Scratch||Almost all data transfers needs into & out of NERSC|

 |NERSC HPSS||Single node system connected directly to the NERSC HPSS tape archive||Remote transfers into & out of HPSS|

 |NERSC SHARE||Single node system with read-only access to some NERSC file systems||Shared Globus endpoint|

 |NERSC S3||Single node system with read-only access to NERSC homes||Data transfers to / from Amazon S3|

 |NERSC DTN-JGI||Single node system that was used to access JGI-specific file systems, which are now connected to the NERSC DTN servers.||Use NERSC DTN instead|